rest-for-physics/framework/CONTRIBUTING.md

 fVersion is retrieved together with the metadata structure from a ROOT file.
 Then the result of GetVersion() will be different than the local class.
 We can compare them and act differently according to the result.

-//REST version is a string like "2.2.1".
-To make it easier for computer, we calculate a version code according to this value.
-The method is `ConvertVersionCode()`. version code will be `a * 65536 + b * 256 + c` when the version string is `a.b.c`.
-Note that any tag character that is not a number will be ignored in the construction of the REST version code.
-I.e. the tag "v2.2.3b" will become "2.2.3", and the REST version code will be 131587.

 There are two important parameters defined in `TRestVersion.h`: `REST_RELEASE` and `REST_VERSION_CODE`.
 `REST_RELEASE` is a string that will be stored in any `TRestMetadata` class when it is written for the first time, and it can be recovered using `TRestMetadata::GetVersion()`. `REST_VERSION_CODE` is a code generated